Hurricane Larry: Canada

 In the eastern part of the province, Larry left 61,000 people without power.
 Trees were uprooted and branches were littered across the ground.
 The Mary Queen of Peace Elementary School in St. John's was severely damaged due to high winds.
 The performance tent near Quidi Vidi Lake, set up for the Iceberg Alley concert festival, suffered significant damage, and a show scheduled for September 10 was cancelled in advance of Larry.
 Mayor Danny Breen confirmed that the hurricane caused a significant amount of damage around St. John's.
 The Newfoundland and Labrador Department of Transportation and Infrastructure asked motorists to avoid the area of Highway 90 in the southern Avalon Peninsula because a section was damaged.
 Numerous activities in the affected area and some flights at St. John's International Airport were canceled or postponed.
 St. Clare's Mercy Hospital lost power during the storm, leading them to temporarily stop visitations.
 Advance polls for the 2021 Canadian federal election were suspended in parts of St. John's.

 In Lord's Cove, near Saint-Pierre-et-Miquelon, damage was caused to the infrastructure, including to the wharf, the seawall, and the causeway.
 At North Harbour, a kilometre-long stretch of the main road was washed out by large waves and storm surge.
 Over 90,000 salmon at an aquaculture facility off the south coast of Newfoundland died after concentrations of dissolved oxygen fell significantly while Larry passed over the area.
 A report by the Catastrophe Indices and Quantification (CATIQ) stated that the insurance loss was about CA$25 million (US$20 million).

 Greenland

 In Greenland, ex-Larry was one of the few storms from the remnants of a tropical cyclone to pass so far north.
 It caused up to 4 ft of snow, with some places along the coast receiving a rainfall equivalent.
 On September 12, gusts of 161 kph were reported at Kulusuk airport, near the southeast coast of the island.
 In Tasiilaq, sustained winds reached 89 kph and gusts of over 145 kph.
 Wind and snow caused a blizzard at Summit Camp, a weather station located on the ice sheet over 3200 m above sea level.
+This occurred less than a month after Summit Camp recorded their first rain on record, and partially replenished snow cover lost during the melt season.